Agent Editing Guide

 3. Validatenoma check file.nomaRecord the pre-edit diagnostic state.

-4. Patchnoma patch file.noma --ops ops.json --inplaceApply a transaction of targeted operations.
+5. Patchnoma patch file.noma --ops ops.json --inplaceApply the same transaction after the proof is accepted.

 Choose the smallest operation